lberki/qr/README.md

 Simple and slow QR code reader in hand-crafted, artisanal JS.

-Tested only on Chrome, and barely at that.
+Tested only on Chrome, and only barely.